 - The DBF Diversified Passive Composite includes accounts that primarily hold equity exchange traded funds (ETFs), mutual funds or a combination of both.
 The composite employs strategic allocation among world market indices and broad market indices and holds exchange traded funds that track the selected indices.
 The composite holds no fixed income instruments.

-- Accounts are benchmarked to the MSCI All Country World Index (Gross) (MSCI ACWI).
+- Accounts are benchmarked to the MSCI All Country World Index (Gross).
 No derivatives are used.

-The benchmark for the DBF Diversified Passive composite is the MSCI All Country World Index (Gross) (MSCI ACWI).
+The benchmark for the DBF Diversified Passive Composite is the MSCI All Country World Index (Gross) (MSCI ACWI).
 The MSCI ACWI is designed to measure the performance of the broad global equity markets.
 The index is free float-adjusted market-cap weighted and is comprised of developed and emerging market country indices.
-Index returns reflect the reinvestment of dividends and other earnings.
-Indices are included for comparison purposes only and do not include transaction costs.
+The index includes the reinvestment of dividends and other earnings but does not include transaction costs.
+Indices are included for comparison purposes only.
 Volatility, number of issues, capitalization size, year-to-year return history, and other security attributes of the indices differ from the attributes of the DBF Portfolios.

 DB Fitzpatrick (DBF) is an independent investment management firm established in 1984 and is registered with the U.S. Securities and Exchange Commission and the Idaho Department of Finance.
 Registration does not imply a certain level of skill or training.
 DBF manages a variety of equity, balanced, fixed-income, and commercial mortgage assets for institutional and individual clients.

 - Valuations and returns are computed and stated in U.S. Dollars.